-candid shots from the 2018 Tarheel Plantation Classic
+candid photos from the Classic

 The Plantation Pleasure Walking Horse is a relatively recent name for a type of horse that has been used commonly in the Southeastern United States since the late 1800s.
 The breed combines the bloodlines of the Thoroughbred, Standardbred, Morgan, and American Saddlebred.
 It was originally developed as a farm animal and became an integral part of daily life in the rural South.